Noble Kava and the Tudei Kava Controversy

 The ancestor of modern kava (piper wichmanii - wild kava) was domesticated by the ancient Pacific islanders around 3000 years ago.
 Unlike piper wichmanii, piper methysticum (i.e. modern kava) is a sterile plant that can only be reproduced with human effort (by propagation from stem cuttings).
 Modern kava is therefore a remarkable result of centuries of rational and skillful selection of kava mutations undertaken by growers eager to preserve the most desirable characteristics and minimise any potential negative effects of their plant.
 At the same time, some of the old cultivars (and the wild ancestor of kava) can still be found on some of the islands.
 They have not been traditionally consumed due to their higher potential for causing adverse reactions (for example: higher risk of nausea, next day hangover and lethargy) and less pleasant psychoactive effects.
 These undesirable cultivars are known as "non-noble" or "two-day"/"tudei" (so named because they produce undesirable effects that last for two days).
 By contrast, the highly desirable kava varieties that have been traditionally consumed on a daily basis are known as "noble" kava cultivars.
 According to Vanuatu's legislation (Kava Act 2002) only noble cultivars can be legally exported from the islands in order to protect the country's kava's reputation.

-By contrast, tudei kavas have undesirable chemotypes and high concentrations of compounds that are known to produce adverse reactions.
+By contrast, tudei kavas have undesirable chemotypes and high concentrations of compounds that could potentially produce adverse reactions.
 According to Dr Sarris, Dr Lebot and Dr Teschke, while medicinal varieties have "a long and proven history of beneficial properties amongst traditional Pacific herbalists", they are not recommended for recreational or frequent use.
 In fact, it has been suspected that the usage of tudei kavas in the production of certain dietary supplements sold in the West might have been one of the causes behind some of the adverse health effects associated with their prolonged use.
 According to Dr Teschke and Dr Lebot there is "a well established poor reputation of the non-drink Two-Day varieties".
-Many scientists recognize regular consumption of Tudei kavas (as opposed to Noble varieties) as likely to cause adverse reactions and hence they endorse the ban on Tudei kavas exports and warn against their consumption.
+Many scientists recognise regular consumption of Tudei kavas (as opposed to Noble varieties) as likely to cause adverse reactions and hence recommend against their consumption.

 Unfortunately, some farmers and kava vendors ignore these warnings and have been either selling straight Tudei kavas (sometimes labelled as "Tudei", "Isa" or "Koniak" and sometime mis-labelled as one of the Noble cultivars) or mixing Tudei kavas with known Noble varieties (but still advertising them as "Noble").
 There are two key reasons for this practice: